-Shopping for a functional trainer for your home gym?
+Shopping for a cable machine (functional trainer) for your home gym?
 You might be wondering how much it’s going to cost you and how much you should spend to get a good one.
 Let’s find out.

 Functional trainers can cost anywhere from $1100 to $7000+.
-The average price of a functional trainer is about $3750.
+The average price of a cable machine is about $3750.
 It’s possible to buy a high quality but basic functional trainer that can provide a great workout with plenty of resistance for $2000 – $3000

 Let’s look into the prices you can expect to pay and what you can expect for your budget.